akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 ### Causal deliver order

-Causal delivery order means that events persisted in one data center are read in the same order in other data centers.
+Causal delivery order means that events persisted in one replica are read in the same order in other replicas.
 The order of concurrent events is undefined, which should be no problem when using [CRDT's](#conflict-free-replicated-data-types) and otherwise will be detected via the `ReplicationContext` concurrent method.